What do humans need? Do they need art and why?

 UNESCOs protection of the Vesere Valley.

 The project will start with a narrative around an explorer who has discovered a new cave.
 The children will interview the explorer about this cave before, together, going on an expedition to discover what hides within.
+There they will discover early human handprints and begin to consider who created them and why.
 The children will then be left with the dilemma whether they should share their findings with the world or keep it a secret to protect the special place.

 The learning journey then moves on to learning about the stone age where the children will learn about what life was like then, creating a day in the life of the stone age character, Otzi.
 They will be learning about where the stone age came in using a timeline and learn new vocabulary like prehistory and chronology.
 The children will also learn about early communication and how this has changed over time.